 Hank Menninger chairs the firm’s Bankruptcy, Business, and Creditors' Rights practice group.
-He has extensive experience representing individuals and businesses in bankruptcy proceedings.
+He has extensive experience restructuring individuals and businesses in bankruptcy proceedings.
 He serves as a member of the panel of Bankruptcy Trustees for the United States Bankruptcy Court for the Southern District of Ohio, and is certified by the American Board of Certification in the area of Consumer Bankruptcy*.
 He has served as a state court appointed receiver, including an important stint as Receiver in the celebrated Kenwood Towne Place foreclosure proceeding in the Hamilton County Court of Common Pleas.
 He has had involvement in one form or another in nearly every large Chapter 11 case filed in Cincinnati over the past twenty years, including the reorganization proceedings involving Federated Department Stores, Eagle Picher Industries, Brendamour’s Sporting Goods, Elder Beerman Department Stores, Cincinnati Riverfront Coliseum, the Cincinnati Cyclones, R.L.
 Torbeck Industries, Claddagh Pubs, Ameristop Convenience Stores, Berean Christian Stores, as well as the Calumet Farms case in Lexington, Kentucky.
 Hank is licensed to practice in state and federal courts in both Ohio and Kentucky.

 Hank has been included on the Ohio Super Lawyers® list by the publishers of Law and Politics Magazine every year since 2004.
 He has also been selected by his peers for inclusion in The Best Lawyers in America© 2014 in the fields of Bankruptcy and creditor Debtor Rights / Insolvency and Reorganization Law and Litigation - Bankruptcy.
 Hank is an Adjunct Professor of Law at the Salmon P. Chase College of Law, Northern Kentucky University and lectures frequently on legal topics relating to bankruptcy and real estate practice.
 His article “The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) and Attorney Sanctions – A Sixth Circuit Overview and Analysis”, co-authored with Thomas J. Blatz, Jr., was published in Volume 33 of the Northern Kentucky Law Review.
 He is a member of the American Bankruptcy Institute and the American Bankruptcy Law Forum.
 He has served as Chairman of the Real Estate Law Committee of the Cincinnati Bar Association, Chairman of the Cincinnati Bar Association’s Practical Law Institute, and as a member of the Planning Committee of the annual Midwest Regional Bankruptcy Seminar.
 He is also an approved Real Estate Title Insurance Agent for the Chicago Title Insurance Company.